simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 20 2025 0753 UTC.
+The largest was at Dec 21 2025 1827 UTC.

-Radio Blackout Forecast for Dec 21-Dec 23 2025
+Radio Blackout Forecast for Dec 22-Dec 24 2025

-              Dec 21        Dec 22        Dec 23
+              Dec 22        Dec 23        Dec 24
-R1-R2           10%           10%           20%
+R1-R2           25%           25%           30%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 21-22 Dec, with an increased chance for such events on 23 Dec, due to returning active regions rotating into the visible solar disk.
+Rationale: There is a chance for R1 (Minor) or greater radio blackouts through 24 Dec.

 ```